 But Seattle was (quite short-sightedly) founded on low lying tidal land which would flood and become muddy and unusable.
 It caused no end of worry, especially when it came to sewer systems (a single pipe running down the hill to the sea which would get blocked during floods.
 Nice).

-All the waterfront buildings were made of wood and on the afternoon of June 6, 1889, the city was changed forever.
+As well as this little inconvenience, all the waterfront buildings were made of wood and lo, on the afternoon of June 6, 1889, the city was changed forever.
 The local cabinet maker knocked over his hot glue pot which caught fire and burnt down 25 city blocks.

-The Great Seattle Fire had two upshots: the rat infestation that was bringing fleas and disease to this mucky, sopping part of the city was halted and the opportunity to rebuild up the hill suddenly presented itself.
+The Great Fire of Seattle had two upshots: the rat infestation that was bringing fleas and disease to this mucky, sopping part of the city was halted, and the opportunity to rebuild up the hill suddenly presented itself.

 After that a new edict was enforced that new buildings must be made of brick or stone and that they would rebuild the city a story higher, above the troublesome water line.

-But this whole area owes its preservation to a Mr Bill Speidel.
-In 1965 Pioneer Square was about to be dismantled, but passionate historian Speidel managed to stop that work and it was he who started the Underground Tour that I find myself on.
+Today this whole area owes its preservation to a Mr Bill Speidel.
+In 1965 Pioneer Square was about to be dismantled, but passionate historian Speidel managed to stop that work and it was he who started the Underground Tour that I found myself on.

-A fascinating 75 minutes and for $18 with a guide that is quite hilarious and brings this era to life, well worth it.
+A fascinating hour and for $30 with a tour guide that is quite hilarious and brings this era to life, well worth it.

 Check out tickets for this 1-hour Seattle underground walking tour with Get Your Guide.

 My next stop was a visit to the Boeing factory to see the new 787 Dreamliner that Air New Zealand took delivery of – and I got to fly back to Auckland direct from the factory runway!